#1 A well-balanced isekai

 Natsuki Subaru is a Japanese teenager that was living a pitiful life without a shred of excitement to it.
 That all changes when a routine visit to pick up greasy snacks at the convenience store suddenly concludes with Subaru standing on the paved road of a medieval fantasy city.
 In the literal blink of an eye, he has been teleported to another world.

 While Re:Zero does have elements of wish-fulfillment and allows Subaru some moments where he gets to feel powerful, loved, and appreciated, these usually come at the end of a long road of hardships for him.
-He stumbles in everything he tries to do, he alienates people, loses friends, ends up publicly embarrassed, lethally wounded, and conned many times over, yet keeps trying to make this new life work out, even though he knows he squandered these very same opportunities back in Japan.
+He stumbles in everything he tries to do, he alienates people, loses friends, ends up publicly embarrassed, lethally wounded, and conned many times over, yet keeps trying to make this new life work out; even though he knows that he squandered these very same opportunities back in Japan.

 Perhaps my favorite scenes in the story are the moments where Subaru is confronted with his own shortcomings by other characters snapping at him and how this doesn’t always inspire immediate change in him.
 Several times Subaru is reminded that he is a foreigner in Lagunica, yet hasn’t made any effort to learn of its culture and people.
-While this sometimes comes in handy, many times over he ends up deeply insulting characters by trying to talk a big game and not understanding the ramifications of his own words.
+While this sometimes comes in handy, more often he ends up deeply insulting characters by trying to talk a big game and not understanding the ramifications of his own words.

 Subaru’s struggles are the central focus of Re:Zero, to the point that entire episodes are dedicated to him trying to mentally cope with his problems, new and old.
 It really digs into his character and explores what it would really be like if a person like him were to end up in a fantasy realm.